Exact entanglement cost of quantum states and channels under PPT-preserving operations: Introduction

 \subsection{Summary of results}

 In this paper, we solve significant questions in the resource theory of entanglement, one of which has remained open since the inception of entanglement theory over two decades ago.
-Namely, we prove that the exact PPT-entanglement cost for both quantum states and channels have efficiently computable, single-letter formulas, reflecting the fundamental entanglement structures of bipartite quantum states and channels.
-Notably, this is the first time that an entanglement measure has been shown to be both efficiently computable and to possess a direct operational meaning.
-Furthermore, we prove that the exact parallel and sequential entanglement costs of quantum channels are given by the same efficiently computable, single-letter formula.
+Namely, we prove that the exact PPT-entanglement cost for quantum channels has an efficiently computable, single-letter formula, reflecting the fundamental entanglement structure of bipartite quantum states and channels.
+Along with this claim, we prove that the exact parallel and sequential entanglement costs of quantum channels are given by the same efficiently computable, single-letter formula.

+We note here that all of our results apply to the resource theory of NPT (non-positive partial transpose) entanglement, introduced in \cite{R99,R01} and considered in \cite{Audenaert2003}, rather than to the more standard resource theory of entanglement, as introduced in \cite{Bennett1996c}.
+The key difference is that the free operations allowed here are completely PPT-preserving (C-PPT-P) operations, whereas the free operations allowed in the standard resource theory are LOCC.
+Since LOCC is contained in the set of C-PPT-P operations, the operational quantities considered here provide bounds on operational quantities in the standard resource theory.

 Our paper is structured as follows.
-We first introduce the $\kappa$-entanglement measure of a bipartite state, and we prove that it satisfies several desirable properties, including monotonicity under completely-PPT-preserving channels, additivity, normalization, faithfulness, non-convexity, and non-monogamy.
+We first introduce the $\kappa$-entanglement measure of a bipartite state and review its desirable properties \footnotemark[1], including monotonicity under completely-PPT-preserving channels, additivity, normalization, faithfulness, non-convexity, and non-monogamy.
 For finite-dimensional states, it is also efficiently computable by means of a semi-definite program.

-Next, we prove that the $\kappa$-entanglement is equal to the exact entanglement cost of a quantum state.
-This direct operational interpretation and the fact that both convexity and monogamy are violated for the $\kappa$-entanglement measure calls into question whether these properties are truly necessary for entanglement.

-We evaluate the $\kappa$-entanglement (and the exact entanglement cost) for several bipartite states of interest, including isotropic states, Werner states, maximally correlated states, some states supported on the $3\times 3$ antisymmetric subspace, and all bosonic Gaussian states.
+In particular, the $\kappa$-entanglement is equal to the exact entanglement cost of a quantum state.
+We further evaluate the $\kappa$-entanglement (and the exact entanglement cost) for several bipartite states of interest (cf.~Section \ref{sec:examples-states}), including isotropic states, Werner states, maximally correlated states, some states supported on the $3\times 3$ antisymmetric subspace, and all bosonic Gaussian states.